wp-plugins/minimum-purchase-for-woocommerce/readme.txt

 == Changelog ==

 = 1.06 - 2013-02-23 =
-* Bug Fix - "unexpected T_CLASS" - File admin/vtmin-rules-ui.php was corrupted, but the corruption only showed up on some hosts (?!).
+* Bug Fix - "unexpected T_CLASS/T_PUBLIC" - File admin/vtmXX-rules-ui.php was corrupted, but the corruption only showed up on some hosts (?!).
 Huge thanks to Don for allowing full access to his installation to debug.

 = 1.05 - 2013-02-13 =
 * Bug Fix - Rule Add screen was being overwritten by some other plugins' global metaboxes - thanks to Dagofee for debug help